-Support my channel by using my referral link to buy any item on amazon from this link.
-Don’t worry it will not cost you more or less money than the actual price.
+Support my channel using my reference link to buy any article on Amazon from this link.
+Do not worry, it will not cost you more or less money than the actual price.

-It seems like the Samsung Galaxy Note 7 is not the only smartphone in Samsung’s lineup that has a defective battery.
-A Samsung Galaxy S7 Edge burning down in the Philippines is just one of the Korean tech company’s list of recent controversies.
+It seems that the Samsung Galaxy Note 7 is not the only smartphone in the line of Samsung that has a defective battery.
+A Samsung Galaxy S7 Edge that is burning in the Philippines is just one of the latest controversies of the Korean technology company.

-A gent in the Philippines named Weng Briones turned to social media to post pictures of a burnt out phone that was once his Samsung Galaxy S7 edge.
+A gentleman from the Philippines named Weng Briones used social media to post images of a burned phone that was once his Samsung Galaxy S7 edge.

-While he didn’t give any details on the incident, Briones says that he returned his now crispy handset back to the Samsung Mobile Store inside the Supermall in Taytay.
-Apparently, the staff there was able to refund him the price of the phone.
-In his post, Weng praised the staff at the store “for their immediate action regarding my issue.”
+While he did not give any details about the incident, Briones says he returned his now-crisp phone back to the Samsung mobile store inside the Supermall in Taytay.
+Apparently, the staff there could return the price of the phone.
+In his publication, Weng praised the shop's staff "for their immediate action regarding my problem."

-Earlier this month, we told you that Samsung has been sued in New Jersey by a man who ended up with second and third degree burns when his Galaxy S7 edge exploded in his shirt pocket.
-The victim, Daniel Ramirez, had to undergo painful skin grafts on one of his legs.
-As a result of the incident, Ramirez’s suit claims that he has suffered "permanent and life-altering injuries."
-Before that suit was filed, a consumer reported that his Galaxy S7 edge caught on fire while charging overnight.
+Earlier this month, we told him that Samsung was sued in New Jersey by a man who ended up with second and third degree burns when his Galaxy S7 exploded in his shirt pocket.
+The victim, Daniel Ramírez, had to undergo painful skin grafts on one of his legs.
+As a result of the incident, Ramírez's claim states that he has suffered "permanent and life-altering injuries."
+Before the lawsuit was filed, one consumer reported that his Galaxy S7 edge caught fire while charging during the night.

-As we told you earlier today, smartphone buyers have apparently lost confidence in Samsung after the Galaxy Note 7 incident.
-The sad thing about this story is that at the time the Galaxy Note 7 was launched, it appeared that the phablet was going to be an exclamation mark on a kick-ass year for the manufacturer.
-With talk that the Galaxy Note 7 fiasco will cost it up to $ 1.5 billion, Samsung is also facing the possibility that future handsets will be shunned by consumers.
-Judging by his comments however, Briones might not be so quick to leave Samsung's camp.
+As we said today, smartphone buyers have apparently lost confidence in Samsung after the Galaxy Note 7 incident.
+The sad thing about this story is that at the time the Galaxy Note 7 was launched, it seemed that the phablet was going to be an exclamation point in a spectacular year for the manufacturer.
+With the talk that the Galaxy Note 7 fiasco will cost you up to $ 1.5 billion, Samsung also faces the possibility that future phones will be rejected by consumers.
+However, judging by his comments, Briones might not be so quick to leave Samsung's camp.